-Ceredigion Coast Path: a wonderful long-distance (96km, 60 mile) coast path along Cardigan Bay, running from the River Dyfi to the Teifi.
+Ceredigion Coast Path (unofficial page): a wonderful long-distance (96km, 60 mile) coast path along Cardigan Bay, running from the River Dyfi to the Teifi.
 It is dotted with attractive villages and there are excellent opportunities for watching wildlife, both on land and at sea.
 There are many possibilities for fine shorter coastal walks, described on the web-site.

 Ceredigion Museum, Terrace Road, Aberystwyth:

 excellent local museum, full of information about the county, and with frequent